alxcnwy/inspection_app/README.md

 ## Additional Notes

-- **AWS S3 Integration:** While AWS S3 is mentioned for handling images, the current implementation mocks the image processing.
-To use S3, you'll need to configure actual S3 bucket handling.
 - **MySQL Configuration:** You can use other databases supported by SQLAlchemy by updating the `SQLALCHEMY_DATABASE_URI` in `config.py`.

-## License

-This project is licensed under the MIT License.